 Clem Wright ‘05 grew up in South Londonderry, a self-described “‘Over the Mountain’ kid.”
 After graduating in 2005, Clem went on to Harvard to earn a degree in English, and after college, he worked at a malaria non-profit in Sierra Leone before moving to San Francisco to work for Google.
 We sat down with Clem to talk about his work, his trajectory, and some of his favorite BBA moments that led him to where he is today.

-Megan Beattie-Cassan ‘99 knows Burr and Burton from multiple angles: She’s an alum, she’s the current school nurse, and next year, she’ll also be a BBA parent.
-As the school nurse in the time of a global pandemic, Beattie-Cassan’s expertise has been a critical to both BBA’s reopening in the fall of 2020 and the successful prevention of the spread of COVID on campus.
-We caught up with Beattie-Cassan in late May to learn more about her many connections to BBA.
+Megan Beattie-Cassan ‘99 knows Burr and Burton from multiple angles: She’s an alum, she’s the current school nurse, and she’s also a BBA parent.
+As the school nurse in during the Covid-19 global pandemic, Beattie-Cassan’s expertise was critical to both BBA’s reopening in the fall of 2020 and the successful prevention of the spread of Covid on campus.
+We caught up with Beattie-Cassan in 2021 to learn more about her many connections to BBA.

 In February, we caught up with Vance Griffith '92 who lives with his family in Jackson Hole, Wyoming and has spent more than 20 years working on western ranch lands.